joseph280996/portfolio-react/content/sections/2-Projects.md

     imageFileNameDetail: "projects/02-full.jpg",
     header: "Smart Home",
     subheader: "Remote Monitoring and Control of In-house Climate",
+    contentSections: [
+      {
+        sectionHeader: "Description",
-    content: "Description: The goal of the project is to propose a novel HVAC system that capable of taking temperature data from multiple rooms and redirect the heat flow from one room to another for better efficiency in heat management.
-The system also taking the outdoor weather into consideration for when to turn on heater, open the window or turn on the AC.",
+        sectionText: The goal of the project is to propose a novel HVAC system that capable of taking temperature data from multiple rooms and redirect the heat flow from one room to another for better efficiency in heat management.
+The system also taking the outdoor weather into consideration for when to turn on heater, open the window or turn on the AC.", }
+    ],
     extraInfo: ["Start Date: January 2020", "Status: Completed"],
     links: [
       {